9 Side Effects of Using Diapers on Babies

 1. Good Absorbency

-Look for diapers with a high absorbency and lock in moisture and keep it away from the baby’s skin.
+Look for diapers with a high absorbency that lock in moisture and keep it away from the baby’s skin.
 This reduces the risk of leakage, as well as rashes and infections.

 A diaper made with soft, chemical-free materials does not irritate the baby’s delicate skin, preventing any rashes.
 Look for soft diapers to keep your baby comfortable and allergy/ rash-free.